Responsibilities of the Local Authority to Former Looked After Children and Young People in Custody

 - The relevant YOT case manager;

-The social worker's assessment must be sent to the manager who has been appointed as Designated Manager (Former Looked After Children in Custody).
-This officer has responsibility for allocating any resources necessary to provide support to the young person in future.
+The social worker's assessment must be sent to the manager who has been appointed as designated manager to receive reports and decide how to act on their recommendations.
+This should be an officer with responsibility for allocating any resources necessary to provide support to the young person in future.

 The designated manager must confirm that the assessment and recommended plan have been received and the steps that will be taken to implement its recommendations.

-Where the designated manager does not accept the recommendations about ongoing support to be provided to the young person, s/he must consult the YOT case manager and YOT manager; it is also desirable to consult with the young person's former IRO and their former social worker (if not the appointed representative), before the designated manager confirms this decision.
+Where the designated manager does not accept the recommendations about ongoing support to be provided to the young person, it will be necessary to consult the YOT case manager and YOT manager; and also desirable to consult with the young person's former IRO and their former social worker (if not the appointed representative), before the designated manager confirms this decision.

 Each local authority should have a protocol setting out the process for resolving disputes in cases where the local authority designated manager rejects the social worker's assessment or recommendations.
 This process must enable a decision to be reached about whether or not the formerly responsible authority will contribute to the young person's future support well before they are due to be resettled into the community, and no later than 28 days prior to their potential release date.

-Details of the plan confirming how Dudley Children's Services will contribute to the young person's support in future should be sent to:
+Details of the plan confirming how the authority will contribute to the young person's support in future should be sent to:

 - The young person, their parents and others with Parental Responsibility;